jsvine/jub/README.md

 # jub

 As in, "get the jub done."
-It's a shell script that automatically grabs the latest versions of jQuery (j), Underscore.js (u), and Backbone.js (b), so you can get on with prototyping.
+Or as in, "jQuery, Underscore, Backbone."
+It's a shell script that automatically grabs the latest versions of those libraries, so that you can get on with prototyping.
 Prefer another combination of libraries?
 No problem; __jub__ is easily configurable.

 ## Basic Usage